Online Program

 Together we delve into the dynamic interdependence of self, animals, and Mother Earth, framed within a larger conversation about inner transformation, ethical responsibility, and well-being.

-Along our journey, we build community, practice meditation, engage in vibrant discussion, and enjoy nature-centered mindful movement practices on the land as fun “homework” assignments.
+Along our journey, we build community, practice meditation, engage in vibrant discussion, and enjoy nature-centered mindful movement practices on the land as insightful (and fun) “homework” assignments.

 This program is perfect for those looking to enrich their understanding of interdependence, flourishing, and regenerative sustainability, express their feelings about what is happening to animals and the environment, and reconnect with nature.